-TROY G. ROSASCO is a leading 9/11 lawyer in the nation and was recently selected by his peers as a 2018 Super Lawyer for his representation of severely injured and ill clients.
+TROY G. ROSASCO is a leading 9/11 lawyer in the nation and was recently selected by his peers as a 2018 Super Lawyer for his representation of 9/11 first responders, downtown residents and downtown workers who were exposed to toxins in Manhattan below Canal Street and at the Pentagon.
 He is a founding partner of Turley, Hansen & Rosasco, LLP.
 Troy has been representing 9/11 victims and their families since October 2001.
 He understands your health concerns and has the experience to get you all the compensation and healthcare you deserve from the 9/11 Victim Compensation Fund and the World Trade Center Health Program.
-He has wide experience helping clients navigate the claims filing process for 9/11 cancer claims.
+He has wide experience helping clients coordinating all claims associated with your 9/11 Victim Compensation claim, including Social Security disability and other benefits.

 When other lawyers need to learn about the 9/11 Victim Compensation Fund, they turn to Troy G. Rosasco.
 He is an Adjunct Professor of Law at St. John’s University School of Law where he has taught about the September 11th Victim Compensation Fund.
 He frequently lectures to other attorneys and courts about the September 11th Victim Compensation Fund and the World Trade Center Health Program.